Skip to main content

 • Critical Incident Investigations Division (CIID)

-• Investigations involving reportable incidents under PORII and comparable VA standards
+• Investigations involving reportable incidents and risk mitigation

 • Investigative standards, escalation decisions, and documentation integrity